 The geotechnical profile cross section at Sta.
 1108+00 also included borings drilled at 75 and 150 feet right of centerline.
 In the boring drilled at 75 feet right, the upper 5 feet consisted of unsuitable elastic clay (A-7-5) with organic material and moisture contents ranging from 43 to 105%.
 In the boring drilled at 150 feet right, the upper 4 feet consisted of gravel and stone fragments with sand, silt, and clay (A-2-6) with the next 4 feet consisting of unsuitable elastic clay (A-7-5) with organic material and moisture contents ranging from 43 to 48%.
 Below the elastic clay in both borings, granular material was encountered with auger refusal on boulders in the vicinity of elevation 1042 feet.

 Due to the significant amount of unsuitable soil with organics encountered at Sta.
 1108+00, the recommendation in October 1960 from OGE’s predecessor office was to excavate 4 feet of existing foundation and replace with “E-4 Granular Borrow”.
 The 1961 construction plans for LOG-33-17.29 obtained from the District 7 server included this recommended undercut, from Sta.
 1107+50 to 1109+50, extending to around 138 feet right of centerline.
 In 1992, an embankment widening occurred in the same area as the current landslide.
-The plans for LOG-33-17.82, also obtained from the District 7 server, show no extension of the undercut beyond the previous toe nor do they show any benching into the existing slope.
+The plans for LOG-33-17.82, also obtained from the District 7 server, show no extension of the undercut beyond the previous toe, nor do they show any benching into the existing slope.
 Cross sections for the vicinity of Sta.
 1107+50 from 1961 and 1992 are included in the attachments.

-Due to uncertainty over the actual extent of the undercut performed as part of the 1961 construction project, the geotechnical profile will only note the historic records on the cover sheet and those records will not be presented in plan/profile view or on cross sections.
+Due to uncertainty over the actual extent of the undercut performed as part of the 1961 construction project, the geotechnical profile will only note the historic records on the cover sheet, and those records will not be presented in plan/profile view or on cross sections.

 Project Exploration